AstRonin/sgi/README.md

 Application written on Erlang.
 General design principles is fast, low memory and modularity.

-SGI give possibility simple and smart way to connect to any server by [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) and have other protocols working under TCP, first of all this is [FastCGI](https://en.wikipedia.org/wiki/FastCGI).
-This protocol, for example, used for connect to PHP (FPM).
+SGI give possibility simple and smart way to connect to any server by [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) and have other protocols working under TCP.
+It supports the two protocols:
+- [FastCGI](https://en.wikipedia.org/wiki/FastCGI).
+This protocol is common for connect to [PHP (FPM)](http://php.net/manual/en/install.fpm.php).
+- [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/Protocol.html).
+This protocol is the native protocol used by the [uWSGI](https://uwsgi-docs.readthedocs.io) server.

+## Requirements

+   Erlang 18.1+

 ## Try Sample
 ### Sample 1